petrroll/mff-stuff/umela_inteligence_2/notes.md

         - propagates the benefits of exploration back so that paths towards unexplored regions are weighted more highly

     - for active temporal difference learning agent there's a need for transition model
-        - To select the best action for current state (only have utility func. for state)
+        - To select the best action for current state (only have utility func. for states)
+        - Needs to learn the transition model as well

 - Q learning
     - Q(s, a) denotes value for doing an action a in a state s